luisdavidgd/luisdavidgd.github.io/astro/src/content/posts/2025-08-11-react-vue-svelte-on-github-pages.md

 title: "React, Vue, and Svelte on GitHub Pages: what static hosting really means"
 pubDate: 2025-08-11
 author: "Luda"
-tags: ["react", "vue", "svelte", "github-pages", "routing", "ssr"]
+tags: ["react", "vue", "svelte", "github-pages", "routing", "static-hosting"]
 categories: ["Frontend Frameworks", "Static Hosting"]
-description: "Comparing how React, Vue, and Svelte behave when deployed to a purely static hosting environment like GitHub Pages."
+description: "Trying out React, Vue, and Svelte on GitHub Pages, and seeing how each one adapts to a static-only environment."
 heroImage: "@assets/images/blog/frameworks-github-pages.jpg"
 ---

-When you put modern frameworks on GitHub Pages, you quickly realize the difference between **static hosting** and **server rendering**.
+Playing with different frameworks on **GitHub Pages** quickly shows the difference between static hosting and server rendering.

-## React and Vue on Pages
+## React and Vue

-Both React (with React Router) and Vue (with Vue Router) expect a server that knows how to respond to any route.
+When I deployed small demos with React (React Router) and Vue (Vue Router), I hit the classic issue:
+GitHub Pages doesn’t know what to do with routes like `/about` or `/blog/123`.
-On GitHub Pages, that server does not exist — it only serves files that physically exist in your repository.
+It only serves files that exist in the repository, so anything else returns a 404.

-That means `/about` or `/blog/123` will fail with a **404**, unless you use one of these workarounds:
+The usual fixes are:

-- Enable **hash routing** (`/#/about`) so the browser never requests `/about` from the server.
+- Using **hash routing** (`/#/about`) so the browser never asks the server for `/about`.
-- Or, configure a catch-all redirect (`404.html`) that loads your app and lets the router take over.
+- Or adding a catch-all `404.html` that loads the app and lets the router handle navigation.

-Neither is elegant, but they are necessary if you want React or Vue SPAs to survive on static-only hosting.
+Both work, but they feel more like workarounds than native solutions.

-## Svelte on Pages
+## Svelte

-Svelte (and especially SvelteKit with its static adapter) can build routes directly into HTML files.
+With Svelte (and SvelteKit’s static adapter) the experience was smoother.
+Each route gets pre-built as an HTML file, so `/about` is just `about/index.html`.
-So `/about` becomes `about/index.html`, which GitHub Pages can serve without extra tricks.
+That means GitHub Pages can serve it without any extra tricks, behaving more like a traditional static site.

-This makes Svelte feel much closer to “native static” hosting.
-It avoids the awkwardness of hash URLs and just works like a traditional site.

-## What static hosting really means
+## What “static” really means

-Static hosting like GitHub Pages only serves **files**.
+On GitHub Pages you only get **files**: HTML, CSS, and JavaScript.
-There is no runtime server, no API routes, no SSR — just HTML, CSS, and JavaScript.
+No server runtime, no SSR, no API routes.

-Frameworks that assume a server will hit walls.
-Frameworks that prioritize pre-rendering thrive.
+Frameworks that expect a server run into walls.
+Frameworks that pre-render have a much easier time.

-## Closing thoughts
+## My takeaway

-- Static hosting is simple but restrictive.
+- Static hosting is simple but limited.
-- Frameworks designed for SPA (single-page apps) need extra tricks.
-- Astro and Svelte feel closer to “native static.”

-If you want the smoothest deployment to GitHub Pages, choose a framework that can render to plain HTML at build time.
+- React and Vue demos need routing workarounds.
+- Svelte (and Astro too) feel more “at home” in this setup.

+For experiments or portfolios, GitHub Pages works well — as long as you know how your framework behaves in a static-only world.